1824

 Celebrating 175 years of the Manchester School of Art

-The iconic Benzie Building, home to the Manchester School of Art, opened on the School’s 175th anniversary.
+The iconic Benzie Building (Renamed Lowry in 2024), home to the Manchester School of Art, opened on the School’s 175th anniversary.
 The building was named after the outgoing chair of governors Alan Benzie, who was instrumental in securing funding for the building.

 2014